MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/customize-work-list-card.md

     If you don't see **Work item appearance** in the **Settings** list, it means your admin hasn't turned on work item customization.
 Follow these steps again when that's been done.

-1. (**Admins only**) Turn on **Switch to admin mode** to allow work items to be customized.
+1. (**Administrators only**) Turn on **Switch to admin mode** to allow work items to be customized.
 With this setting off, work items can't be changed by anyone, not even an administrator.

     Turning on admin mode reveals another setting, **Lock customization**.
 To prevent sellers from overriding your customizations, select this setting.
 To allow sellers to make their own changes to work items, clear it.